Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (B) If the covered entity denies the requested amendment, in whole or in part, it must provide the individual with a written denial, in accordance with paragraph (d)(1) of this section.

-(i) The covered entity must act on the individual's request for an amendment no later than 60 days after receipt of such a request, as follows.

-(2) **Denial of amendment.** A covered entity may deny an individual's request for amendment, if it determines that the protected health information or record that is the subject of the request:
+(i) A covered entity may deny an individual's request for amendment, if it determines that the protected health information or record that is the subject of the request:

-(i) Was not created by the covered entity, unless the individual provides a reasonable basis to believe that the originator of protected health information is no longer available to act on the requested amendment;
+- Was not created by the covered entity, unless the individual provides a reasonable basis to believe that the originator of protected health information is no longer available to act on the requested amendment;

-(ii) Is not part of the designated record set;
+- Is not part of the designated record set;

-(iii) Would not be available for inspection under § 164.524; or
+- Would not be available for inspection under § 164.524; or

-(iv) Is accurate and complete.
+- Is accurate and complete.

-If the covered entity is unable to act on the amendment within the time required by paragraph (b)(2)(i) of this section, the covered entity may extend the time for such action by no more than 30 days, provided that:
+(ii) If the covered entity is unable to act on the amendment within the time required by paragraph (b)(2)(i) of this section, the covered entity may extend the time for such action by no more than 30 days, provided that:

 (A) The covered entity, within the time limit set by paragraph (b)(2)(i) of this section, provides the individual with a written statement of the reasons for the delay and the date by which the covered entity will complete its action on the request; and